 Finding a real estate deal to “run with” in a market as competitive as today’s is no small task.
 However, there are things you can do and simple tricks you can implement to place the odds in your favor.
 Most notably, real estate is a numbers game.
 Simply increasing your buying options can go a long way in making sure you get the deal you want, but I digress.
 What does increasing the buyer pool mean in 2017?

-If you want to increase the amount of viable options you have to choose from for you next deal, may I recommend considering both off-market real estate deals and those on the MLS?
-While they are both essentially the same thing, there are subtle difference worth accounting for.
+If you want to increase the number of viable options you have to choose from for your next deal, may I recommend considering both off-market real estate deals and those on the MLS?
+While they are both essentially the same thing, there are subtle differences worth accounting for.

 I want to make it abundantly clear: I am not advocating for one over the other, nor am I suggesting that you ignore either.
 In reality, both off-market real estate deals and those found on the MLS are equally important for investors to acknowledge.
 When all is said and done, a deal is a deal, no matter where it comes from.
 I simply what you to recognize each as a viable option moving forward.
 And, in order to do so, you must first be able to differentiate between the two.
 For it’s only in knowing the differences that exist between off-market properties and those on the MLS that you’ll be able to take advantage of each in a way that benefits your business.